Regressions under Adverse Conditions: Empirical Applications

 Then, we model the individual components of the right-hand side with our MES regression

 jointly with the VaR regression in \eqref{eq:VaR GaR}.
 The conditional MES $\E_t[Y_{t,d}\mid X_t\geq\VaR_{t,\beta}]$ quantifies the expected (negative) GDP growth of country $d$ given that the economic region $X_t$ is in distress and, hence, measures the systemic vulnerability of economy $d$.
 The MES regression in \eqref{eq:GDPmodel} therefore assesses how this systemic vulnerability is affected by past economic and financial conditions.
-By virtue of \eqref{eq:ES decomp}, the three MES regressions provide a complete dissection of the aggregated growth vulnerabilities captured by the \citet{ABG19} regression in \eqref{eq:ES GaR}.
+By virtue of \eqref{eq:ES decomp}, the three MES regressions in \eqref{eq:GDPmodel} provide a complete dissection of the aggregated growth vulnerabilities captured by the \citet{ABG19} regression in \eqref{eq:ES GaR}.

-The lower panel of Table \ref{tab:GDP_MES} displays the MES parameter estimates together with their standard errors.
-Four out of six MES slope parameters are statistically significant at the $5\%$-level and we find the striking result that the explanatory power of the different variables varies strongly between the countries.
+The lower panel of Table~\ref{tab:GDP_MES} displays the MES parameter estimates together with their standard errors.
+Four out of six MES slope parameters, which equal the marginal effect under adverse conditions (see Remark~\ref{rem:MarginalEffect}), are significant at the $5\%$-level and we find the striking result that the explanatory power of the different variables varies strongly between the countries.
 This is in stark contrast to the classic (VaR, ES) regression of \citet{ABG19}, where financial and economic conditions are equally important determinants of growth risk.
 For instance, the MES of the UK mainly loads on the financial conditions indicator, which may be explained by a high dependence on the financial sector of the UK with London as one of the most important financial hubs in the world.
 In contrast, the systemic vulnerability of the German economy is primarily driven by past economic conditions, which may be due to its strong export-oriented manufacturing sector.